w-decker/rinterface/README.md

 ### More on grabbing

-Thus far, the grabbing procedure can access arrays, matrices, integers, floats and strings in R and can load them back into Python as `int, float, str, list[int], list[float], list[str]` or `np.ndarray`.
+Thus far, the grabbing procedure can access arrays, matrices, integers, floats and strings in R and can load them back into Python as `int, float, str, list[int], list[float], list[str], pandas.DataFrame` or `np.ndarray`.

 ```python
 import rinterface.rinterface as R